Doctoral Programme Science & Arts

 • develop new perspectives, generate research questions and theses

-• to work in a methodologically sound manner and thus
+• work in a methodologically sound manner and thus

-• make independent contributions to scientific and artistic research
+• make independent contributions to scholarly and artistic research

-Admission to doctoral studies requires the completion of a relevant diploma or master's degree programme at a university or university of applied sciences or another equivalent programme at a recognised post-secondary educational institution.
-In any case, degrees in the studies offered at the Paris Lodron University Salzburg and the University Mozarteum Salzburg are considered to be eligible.
+Admission to a PhD programme requires the successful completion of a relevant diploma, master's programme or other equivalent programme at a recognised domestic or foreign post-secondary educational institution.
+All degrees in the studies offered at the Mozarteum are considered suitable prerequisites, although applications from graduates of other institutions are welcomed.

-Admission to the degree programme is based on a qualitative selection procedure consisting of:
+Admission to the degree programme is based on a qualitative selection procedure.
+Prospective students will submit:

 • a letter of motivation

-• a description of the academic career as well as artistic or cultural experience and competences
+• a description of their academic career to date, as well as artistic or cultural experience and competences

 • Research questions or theses